Treatment Plan

 Barrier damage is one of the most underserved concerns in esthetics.
 Clients show up with tight, reactive, dehydrated skin – often caused by overusing retinoids, acids, or harsh cleansers at home.
 Some have been over-treated by previous providers.
 Their skin is inflamed, their moisture barrier is compromised, and they need a plan that prioritizes healing over results.

-Who this program is for
+Who this treatment plan is for

 Clients with signs of a compromised moisture barrier: chronic redness, tightness, stinging with products, flaking despite oily skin, or sensitivity that appeared after overusing actives.
 This includes over-exfoliators, retinoid users who escalated too fast, and clients recovering from aggressive professional treatments.